 Special (or extraordinary) general meetings

-A general meeting other than an AGM is usually referred to as a special general meeting.
-These meetings are held to deal with specific motions or business.
-For example, to change the rules of the association, question the legality of a management committee decision or deal with a particular issue.
+A general meeting of members other than an AGM is often referred to as a special general meeting.
+These meetings are held so the whole membership can deal with specific motions or business.
+For example, to change the rules of the association.

-The rules of association generally set out the grounds for a special meeting being called (eg by petition of a certain percentage of the membership) and the notice period and procedures required.
+The rules of association set out the grounds for calling a special meeting being called (eg by petition of a certain percentage of the membership) and the notice period and procedures required.

 Management committee meetings